hevnsnt/cotcha/README.md

 ![Upload SPIFFS 2](https://s20.postimg.org/vrw3l0hy5/image.png)

 **Note: Anytime you make changes to the firmware or the data you can rebuild and upload either without the need to install the other again.
 They reside in different areas of the flash memory.**

+## Game Completion:
+If you complete the game, you will get access to the SecKC-ESP8266 Console. ".
+From here you can monitor all connections and see when someone connects to the device.
+The console also allows you to enter commands to get more info about the status of the device, and various other 'things'.

+The "debug" setting is on by default and shows you all DNS and HTTP requests made to the device.
+It's kind of cool to see all the sites that the apps on your phone are trying to access.
+Check out the screenshots of the console for a glimpse of what it looks like.
+Some apps are very noisy.
+You can toggle the "debug" off to not see that stuff.

 ## References
 The SecKC-ESP8266 Project started from the RickRoll Project (https://github.com/idolpx/mobile-rr) and modified code to fit our needs.
 That project referenced the projects below: